 For men, Linen pants, polo shirts, half sleeved collared shirts, and cargo pants are the usual everyday wear in Rome.
 Besides, you will also see men sporting leather jackets, blazers, and long coats in the fall and winter seasons.

 It is understood if the hot weather makes you wish to wear a cool pair of shorts.
 Apart from the churches in Vatican City, wearing shorts is acceptable in Italy.

 Dress according to the level of formality of the dinner.
 If the dinner is corporate or very formal, wear a nice suit.
 Otherwise, you can dress casually in a pair of jeans and a printed shirt.

 There is a reason why Italians are arguably the world’s best dressed people.
-They take their fashion in stride and use the best quality material for their clothing.
+Italian fashion for men is well reputed for the use of best quality material and unparalleled clothing style.
 Besides that, their attitude is also noteworthy as it greatly contributes to their style.
 Putting it into Stefano Gabbana’s words, “Italians know what matters is style, not fashion.
 Italian style does not have social or age boundaries.”

 Italian fashion for men is all about embracing style and wearing loud, bold pieces with absolute confidence.
 Therefore, you, too, need to practice the same in order to look good while imitating their style.